4GeeksAcademy/machine-learning-content/04-4d-store/connecting-to-sql-databases.md

 In this case, we chose AWS Redshift.
 We will import the psycopg library.
 This library translates the Python code we write to speak to the PostgreSQL database (AWS Redshift).

 Otherwise, AWS Redshift would not understand our Python code.
-But because of the psycopg library, youwe will now speak a language AWS Redshift can understand.
+But because of the psycopg library, we will now speak a language AWS Redshift can understand.

 ```py
 #Library for connecting to AWS Redshift